 This move was one of the most progressive actions taken since the creations of both fire departments.
-It has saved the taxpayers thousands of dollars by eliminating duplication in administrative cost, equipment and building needs, operational costs and utilization of manpower.
+It has saved the taxpayers thousands of dollars by eliminating duplication in administrative costs, equipment and building needs, operational costs and utilization of manpower.

-From this simple beginning, the department now serves an area of 65 square miles and an estimated population of just over 20,000.
+From this simple beginning, the department now serves an area of 65 square miles and an estimated population of approximately 21,000.

 In 1940 the Selah Fire Department responded to 6 fire alarms, 4 of which were actual fires, with a total property loss of \$75.00.
-In 2023, the Selah Fire Department responded to a total of 2,049 calls for service.
+In 2024, the Selah Fire Department responded to a total of 2,254 calls for service.
+Nearly 80% of those calls are medical incidents, and there are multiple calls/overlapping calls 23% of the time.
+This makes the Selah Fire Department the busiest fire district in Yakima County.